 Saint Stephen's Church is on the central square.
 It was built in 1890–1895 in a Romano-Byzantine style.
 Its construction was funded by an industrialist who owned the Briare enamel factory, and it is decorated with his company's enamel tiles.

 Briare has a memorial to the large number of its men who died during World War One.
-The town's population about about 4,500 at the time, and there are a little over 200 names on the memorial.
+The town's population was about 4,500 at the time, and there are a little over 200 names on the memorial.
 (The population is about 5,700 now.)

 They lost 16 to combat in 1939-1945, listed on the smaller marker at left, plus 10 who either died in the French resistance or were deported to death camps, listed on the smaller marker at right.